 old Hair Dryer

 Turn the Hair dryer On, with the back of the hair dryer facing the fruit bowl.
-It will suck the fruit flies INTO the back of the hair dryer and blow crispy dead fruit flies out the front.
-Hey, we said use and OLD hair dryer, lol!
+It will suck the fruit flies INTO the back of the hair dryer and blow crispy dead fruit flies out

 What are your favorite ways to remove fruit flies?